The Topology of Local Computing in Networks: Models and Definitions

+A \emph{locally checkable labeling} (LCL)~\cite{NaorS95} is a graph problem on regular graphs that can be defined using a set $\m{L}$ of node-labels, and a set of labeled stars called \emph{good} stars.
+For $d\geq 2$, an LCL for $d$-regular graphs involves labeling the nodes of a graph $G=(V,E)\in\m{G}_d$ with a labeling $\lambda: V \to \m{L}$ such that every star in $G$ (defined by a node $v\in V$ and its neighbors) is assigned labels by $\lambda$ in a way that forms a good star.

-}\else{ \textbf{Locally Checkable Labelings (LCL). } }\fi Let $d\geq 2$, and let $\m{G}_d$ be the class of connected simple $d$-regular graphs.
-Recall that, for a positive integer~$c$, $c$-coloring is the task consisting in providing each node with a color in $\{1,\dots,c\}$ in such a way that no two adjacent nodes are given the same color.
-MIS is the closely related task consisting in providing each node with a boolean value (0 or~1) such that no two adjacent nodes are given the value~1, and every node with value~0 is adjacent to at least one node with value~1.
-Proper $c$-coloring in $\m{G}_d$ can actually be described by the collection of \emph{good stars} of degree~$d$, and with nodes colored by labels in $\{1,\dots,c\}$, such that the center node has a color different from the color of each leaf.
-Similarly, maximal independent set (MIS) in $\m{G}_d$ can be described by the collection of stars with degree~$d$, and with each node colored by a label in $\{0,1\}$, such that if the center node is labeled~1 then all the leaves are colored~0, and if the center node is labeled~0 then at least one leaf is colored~1.
-Other tasks such as variants of coloring, or $(2,1)$-ruling set can be described similarly, by a finite number of legal labeled stars.
+For example, a proper $c$-coloring in $\m{G}_d$ can be described by the labels $\{1,\dots,c\}$ and the collection of good stars where the center node has a color different from the colors of the leaves.
+Similarly, a maximal independent set (MIS) in $\m{G}_d$ can be described by the label set $\{0,1\}$ and the collection of degree-$d$ stars where if the center node is labeled~$1$ then all the leaves are labeled~$0$ (independence), and if the center node is labeled~$0$ then at least one leaf is labeled~$1$ (maximality).
+Other tasks such as variants of coloring, or $(2,1)$-ruling set\footnote{Recall that an $(\alpha,\beta)$-ruling set in a graph $G=(V,E)$ is a set $R\subseteq V$ such that, for any node $v\in V$ there is a node $u\in R$ in distance at most~$\beta$ from~$v$, and any two nodes in $R$ are at distance at least~$\alpha$ from each other.} can be described similarly, by a finite number of properly labeled stars.

-More generally, given a finite set $\m{L}$ of labels, we denote by $\mathbf{S}_d^{\m{L}}$ the set of all labeled stars resulting from labeling each node of the $(d+1)$-node star by some label in~$\m{L}$.
-A \emph{locally checkable labeling} (LCL)~\cite{NaorS95} is then defined by a finite set $\m{L}$ of labels, and a set $\m{S}\subseteq \mathbf{S}_d^{\m{L}}$.
-Every star in $\m{S}$ is called a \emph{good} star, and those in $\mathbf{S}_{d}^{\m{L}}\setminus \m{S}$ are \emph{bad}.
-The computing task defined by an LCL $(\m{L},\m{S})$ consists, for every node of every graph $G\in \m{G}_d$, of computing a label in~$\m{L}$ such that every resulting labeled radius-1 star in $G$ is isomorphic to a star in~$\m{S}$.
-In other words, the objective of every node is to compute a label in $\m{L}$ such that every resulting labeled radius-$1$ star in $G$ is good.
-It is undecidable, in general, whether a given LCL task has an algorithm performing in $O(1)$ rounds in the \local\/ model.
+Formally, given a finite set $\m{L}$ of labels, we denote by $\mathbf{S}_d^{\m{L}}$ the set of all labeled stars resulting from labeling each node of the $(d+1)$-node star by some label in~$\m{L}$.
+An LCL is then defined by a finite set $\m{L}$ of labels, and a set $\m{S}\subseteq \mathbf{S}_d^{\m{L}}$ of good stars; the stars in $\mathbf{S}_{d}^{\m{L}}\setminus \m{S}$ are called \emph{bad}.
+The computational task defined by an LCL $(\m{L},\m{S})$ consists, for every node of every graph $G\in \m{G}_d$, of computing a label in~$\m{L}$ for each node in $G$ such that each resulting labeled star in $G$ is isomorphic to a star in~$\m{S}$.
+In other words, the objective of every node is to compute a label in $\m{L}$ such that every resulting labeled star in $G$ is good.
+It is undecidable, in general, whether a given LCL task has an algorithm performing in $O(1)$ rounds in the \local\/ model~\cite{NaorS95}.